How to Set Up An Etsy Shop the Simple Way

 This post may contain affiliate links which means we may receive a commission if you purchase through our links.
 Please read our disclosure for more info.

 Etsy is the perfect way to earn income on the side, or turn into a full-time gig!
-If you have a passion for creating, and want to share this with others, then learn how to set up a shop on Etsy easily and quickly with this guide.
+If you have a passion for creating and want to share this with others, learn how to set up a shop on Etsy easily and quickly with this guide.

 Setting up a shop is simple, and it’s something you can get started on right now!

 Here’s how to set up your Etsy shop and get your handmade business up and running, even as a beginner.

 How to Create an Etsy Account